nikalston/firefox_powershell/README.md

-# ff
+# firefox_powershell
-Powershell to install Firefox
+Powershell to install Firefox on Windows